The Future of Artificial Intelligence

 Plenty of others agree.
 In a paper published recently by UK-based human rights and privacy groups Article 19 and Privacy International, anxiety about AI is reserved for its everyday functions rather than a cataclysmic shift like the advent of robot overlords.

 “If implemented responsibly, AI can benefit society,” the authors write.
 “However, as is the case with most emerging technology, there is a real risk that commercial and state use has a detrimental impact on human rights.
-In particular, applications of these technologies frequently rely on the generation, collection, processing, and sharing of large amounts of data, both about individual and collective behaviour.
-This data can be used to profile individuals and predict future behaviour.
+In particular, applications of these technologies frequently rely on the generation, collection, processing, and sharing of large amounts of data, both about individual and collective behavior.
+This data can be used to profile individuals and predict future behavior.
 While some of these uses, like spam filters or suggested items for online shopping, may seem benign, others can have more serious repercussions and may even pose unprecedented threats to the right to privacy and the right to freedom of expression and information (‘freedom of expression’).
 The use of AI can also impact the exercise of a number of other rights, including the right to an effective remedy, the right to a fair trial, and the right to freedom from discrimination.”

 Preparing for the Future of AI

 Helpful or Homicidal: The Fantastical Possibilities of Artificial General Intelligence

 Speaking at London’s Westminster Abbey in late November of 2018, internationally renowned AI expert Stuart Russell joked (or not) about his “formal agreement with journalists that I won’t talk to them unless they agree not to put a Terminator robot in the article.”
 His quip revealed an obvious contempt for Hollywood representations of far-future AI, which tend toward the overwrought and apocalyptic.
 What Russell referred to as “human-level AI,” also known as artificial general intelligence, has long been fodder for fantasy.
 But the chances of its being realized anytime soon, or at all, are pretty slim.
 The machines almost certainly won’t rise (sorry, Dr. Russell) during the lifetime of anyone reading this story.